OSGeo/gdal/doc/source/programs/gdal_contour.rst

     Ignore any nodata value implied in the dataset - treat all values as valid.
     Cannot be used together with :option:`-snodata`.

-    The :option:`-inodata` and :option:`-snodata` options are mutually exclusive.

 .. option:: -snodata <value>

     Input pixel value to treat as "nodata".